British Challenger 2 tank 'hit' in Ukraine

 BBC Verify has not confirmed precisely where or when the incident took place.

-However, the video is consistent with other footage that shows Ukrainian forces deployed in the area around the recently-retaken village of Robotyne in the south-east of the country.
+However, the video is consistent with other footage that shows Ukrainian forces deployed in the area around the recently retaken village of Robotyne in the south-east of the country.

-Britain announced earlier this year that it would send 14 Challenger 2 tanks to Ukraine.
-Tanks were supplied after Ukrainian tank crews were trained in March.